Elections in Anne Arundel County

 2018 Elections

-Board of Education District 1 Candace Antwine (December 2018 - July 2021) Gloria Dent (Appointed September 2021)- County Council Appointment Hearing at 1:12:27 Ms. Dent discusses school start times.
+Board of Education District 1 Candace Antwine (December 2018 - July 2021) Gloria Dent (Appointed September 2021)- County Council Appointment Hearing.
+At 1:12:27 Ms. Dent discusses school start times.
 District 4 Melissa Ellis † District 5 Dana Schallheim † District 7 Michelle Corkadel County Executive Steuart Pittman County Council District 1 Sarah Lacey District 2 Allison Pickard District 3 Nathan Volke District 4 Andrew Pruski** District 5 Amanda Fiedler District 6 Lisa Brannigan Rodvien † District 7 Jessica Haire ** Incumbent † Signed SSL AACO's petition While many candidates responded to the 2018 questionnaires, a few candidates preferred to meet with Start School Later and the meetings are summarized instead.
 When responses were not provided by the candidates themselves, copies of emails or voting records were provided as partial substitutes of candidates' views. |